Privacy Policy for Verdure Psychology Ltd.

 Data Retention

 We retain your personal information as long as is necessary to provide our services and to comply with our legal and professional obligations.
 Our retention policy is guided by the British Psychological Society’s guidelines.
-Personal data is retained for seven years in compliance with professional indemnity and professional regulations.
-For clients under the age of 18, personal data is retained until their 26th birthday or seven years after our last contact whichever is the later.
+Personal data is retained for seven years since the last contact (upon which it will be expunged from our systems).
+For clients under the age of 18, personal data is retained until their 26th birthday or seven years after our last contact, whichever is the latter.
+If you cease booking follow-up appointments at the regular frequency (and you have not discussed this with us), we will attempt to contact you via email and telephone.
+If you are under 18, we may also call your parents/carers (unless there is reason to suspect this could be unhelpful).
+If 6 months passes since the last contact, we will assume you do not wish to be contacted further and we will archive your clinical data.
+In the event we obtained written consent for GP communication during the assessment/therapy stage, we will inform the GP that treatment has concluded (if this is deemed to be useful).

 Sharing Your Information